|10.17.2014||Fall Break Programs (2014)|

 - A UGA transient application (only if a non-UGA student)

-- A $300 deposit check—cash or credit cards not accepted—must be delivered or mailed to the Office of International Education (care of Tonia Ray). $275 of this deposit will be refunded if the applicant withdraws by the program's withdrawal deadline (see below).
+- A $300 deposit check—cash or credit cards not accepted—must be hand delivered or mailed to the Office of International Education (c/o "UGA Costa Rica"). $275 of this deposit will be refunded if the applicant withdraws by the program's withdrawal deadline (see below).

 Costs & Payments